extremepro999/PREFS/docs/prefs_class.md

 ### `file`

-Easier way to acces to the PREFS file.
+Easier way to access to the PREFS file.
 Has the same value as `ReadPrefs()`.
 Example:

 ```python